I blink January’s lashes and gush down December’s cheeks

-The 3-days internship is mandatory to those who want to get a job (it may vary depends on the company).
+The 3-days internship is mandatory for those who want to get a job (it may vary depends on the company).
 Mine is only 3 days that I just completed last Wednesday.
 It was different compared to the first time I did my intern.
 This time, it is a company so the number of employees is way bigger, the office is located in the heart of Osaka, tall storey building, very corporate-ish.
 Is that even a word?.
 But the best thing about both of my intern experience was the fact that they are fine with me wearing casual attire.

 After finishing my psychology paper, my housemate and I decided to take a break in Kyoto.
 We had a fun time playing tourist at Arashiyama Bamboo Forest, Kimono Forest and eating lots of ramen.